arabold/react-native-whirlwind/README.md

 - Composable 🧱 - combinable classes for rapid prototyping
 - Performant 🚀 - No unnecessary calculations, no unnecessary string parsing, just pure and fast static CSS
 - Reusable ♻️ - Promote reusability in your team and reduce redundancies in your codebase
-- React Native and TypeScript first 🥇 - built for React Native and using 100% TypeScript for a best-in-class developer experience
+- React Native and TypeScript first 🥇 - built for React Native and 100% written in TypeScript for a best-in-class developer experience

 ## Getting Started